SACHSTech/Lesson-For-Loops/README.md

 <br>

 ## Examples
-There are many uses for loops, especially when combined with variables and nested conditionals.
-Here are some examples.
+There are many uses for `for` loops — from counting, to pattern generation, to graphics and user interaction.
+Here are a few examples.

 ### Example 1: Counting Up